Volume 23, Number 10 | October 30, 2024

 New listings include:

-• St. Vincent-St. Mary High School (OH) – President
+• Purcell Marian High School (OH) – President

 • Chaminade College Prep (CA) – Assistant Director of Student Activities